Shailesh-Jangam/Fish-Classification-App/README.md

 - Transfer learning with DenseNet121 via Keras
 - Inspired by real-world fish classification challenges
-- Thanks to open-source community & dataset providers
+- Thanks to LabMentix, the dataset providers